 To explore the chunker’s results, search for the text

-Try running this workflow again with the Chunk by Title strategy, as follows:
+Optionally, you can try running this workflow again with the Chunk by Title strategy, as follows:

 a.
 Click the close (X) button above the output on the right side of the screen.